Wisconsin officials ask the public to report algal blooms in Lake Superior

 “The reason we specifically call out children and pets is because they’re pretty indiscriminate about the water that they’re inhaling or swallowing, and that’s really where the biggest risk lies,” Reinl said.

 As of Sept.
-9 the Wisconsin DNR this year has received 195 reports of algae on Lake Superior, compared to 178 reports in 2023, Wisconsin Public Radio reported.
+9 the Wisconsin DNR this year has received 195 reports of algae on lakes and rivers throughout the state, compared to 178 reports in 2023, Wisconsin Public Radio reported.

 Algae are a natural part of the Great Lakes ecosystem and, through photosynthesis, produce much of the oxygen people breathe, she said.